Jeffrey McFadden, Artistic Director

 Adrian has served on the board of the Guitar Society of Toronto since 2015.
 She is also on the board of the Sauble Beach Guitar Festival and is an active volunteer with Craft Ontario.
 She is a keen amateur classical guitarist and has attended numerous guitar festivals over the years.

 Board Members at Large

-Bylaw Committee: Maryellen Symons, Heather Morand Clark, Jack Silver, Steve Shorter
+Bylaw: Maryellen Symons (Chair), Heather Morand Clark, Jack Silver, Steve Shorter, Susan Anderson, Adrian Mann

 Harold Levy, Past President and Honorary Life Member